DanieleS86/ToDoListe/README.md

 When the ERP program is launched, component access rules are automatically assigned to users.
 During this process, a verification is performed in that section.
 If a user has been assigned a task or is the administrator of a task, they will be redirected to the ToDoLists tab upon startup.
 The system will automatically filter and display the items relevant to the user's tasks.

 ![image](https://github.com/user-attachments/assets/3f12b7c0-623f-41b8-8011-9aaba78626a2)

+When a new item is added to the system and has not yet entered production, it is automatically imported into the item table of the to-do list.
+It will appear in the list of items that are not yet activated.

+In the system, multiple users have different roles and responsibilities.
+When a new article is imported, users with relevant responsibilities are automatically associated with it.
+These associations can be modified later if necessary.

+Changes made in the to-do list tab do not affect other parts of the system.
+Such changes are often made to accommodate situations where the person initially responsible for a task is unavailable.
+In these cases, the task or responsibility can be reassigned to another user to ensure continuity and efficiency.